aayio/caM-Distro/README.md

 # caMicroscope distribution

-run with `docker-compose -f caMicroscope.yml up`
+run with `docker compose -f caMicroscope.yml up -d`

 this will build all services and run in the foreground.
 Use `docker-compose -f caMicroscope.yml build` to rebuild the services.